Debt & Credit Help Paying Off Debt

 Debt settlement is when your creditor agrees to settle your outstanding debt for a lump sum that might be less than what you owe.
 Rather than negotiating a settlement on your own, you could hire a debt settlement program like National Debt Relief to handle this so you don’t have to deal with calls or letters.

 While the exact difference you’ll see from a settlement can vary, National Debt Relief says that it’s been able to reduce customer debt load by 30% to 50% on average.
+This is typical for debt settlement companies, and it’s what I experienced when I worked with one.

 Here’s how it works with National Debt Relief:

 1. Free Consultation: You connect with a debt specialist and review your financial situation together.
 You’ll be able to discuss your debt relief options without any upfront payment obligations.
+You should have all of your debt information gathered before the consultation, including:

-3. Start repaying: During the program, you will be advised to stop making monthly payments to your creditors; instead, payments are deposited in a separate savings account.
-NDR will start handling communications with your creditors.
+3. Review settlements: NDR will start handling communications with your creditors.
 Once you have enough money stashed away in that account, National Debt Relief will try to negotiate a deal with your creditors for less than what you owe.
+You review any settlements they negotiate, and if you agree, they send the funds to your creditor.

 Warning

 The Federal Trade Commission (FTC) made it illegal for debt settlement companies to charge upfront fees in 2010.
-If you come across a company that asks for payment before determining your eligibility for the program, it's probably a red flag.
+If you come across a company that asks for payment before determining your eligibility for the program, it's a massive red flag.

-Also, the difference between your original balance and the settlement amount may be taxable.
+Finally, keep in mind that the difference between your original balance and the settlement amount may be taxable.
 Speak with a tax professional if you have questions about how debt forgiveness might affect your tax liability.

 Debt consolidation